SigNoz/signoz.io/docs/userguide/collecting_application_logs_file.md

   This is a log line 3
   ```

-## Collect Syslogs in SigNoz cloud
+## Collect Application Logs from Log file in SigNoz cloud

 If you don’t already have a SigNoz cloud account, you can sign up [here](https://signoz.io/teams/).

 * Add otel collector binary to your VM by following this [guide](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/).

-* Add the filelog reciever to `config.yaml` which is present inside `deploy/docker/clickhouse-setup`
+* Add the filelog reciever to `config.yaml`.
     ```yaml {3-15}
     receivers:
       ...